 - The Total field of the Recent Instances section sometimes does not display the correct number of total instances despite instances having completed successfully.
-In these cases, click the Refresh icon in the upper right corner to view the actual number of total instances. - When the Capture Composite Instance State check box is enabled on the SOA Infrastructure Common Properties page, created instances are displayed immediately even if you have defined a constraint that appears to prevent an instance from being displayed immediately (for example, you have defined a flush delay of 10 minutes or specified a batch size of 100 records to write to a database).
-This is because instance tracking is moved to the immediate mode since the state of the composites must be captured. - 2.
-From the list of options at the top of the page, select a specific action to perform.
-These options also display at the top of the Instances, Faults and Rejected Messages, Unit Tests, and Policies pages of the SOA composite application.
+In these cases, click the Refresh icon in the upper right corner to view the actual number of total instances. - When the Capture Composite Instance State checkbox is enabled on the SOA Infrastructure Common Properties page, created instances are displayed immediately even if you have defined a constraint that appears to prevent an instance from being displayed immediately (for example, you have defined a flush delay of 10 minutes or specified a batch size of 100 records to write to a database).
+This is because instance tracking is moved to the immediate mode since the state of the composites must be captured. - After the SOA Infrastructure is started, it may not be completely initialized to administer incoming requests until all deployed composites are loaded.
+During SOA Infrastructure initialization, a warning message is displayed at the top of the SOA composite application home page.
+Do not perform operations such as composite deployment, composite undeployment, and others while this message is displayed.
+For more information, see Section 3.2.1, "Waiting for SOA Infrastructure Startup Initialization to Complete."

-Action Description Shut Down See the table under Step 3 on page 8-9 for a description of this option.
-Start Up See the table under Step 3 on page 8-9 for a description of this option.
-Retire See the table under Step 3 on page 8-9 for a description of this option.
-Activate See the table under Step 3 on page 8-9 for a description of this option.
+2. From the list of options at the top of the page, select a specific action to perform.
+These options are also displayed at the top of the Instances, Faults and Rejected Messages, Unit Tests, and Policies pages of the SOA composite application.

-Action Description Test Enables you to initiate a test instance from the Test Web Service page.
+Action Description Shut Down See the table under Step 3 on page 8-10 for a description of this option.
+Start Up See the table under Step 3 on page 8-10 for a description of this option.
+Retire See the table under Step 3 on page 8-10 for a description of this option.
+Activate See the table under Step 3 on page 8-10 for a description of this option.
+Test Enables you to initiate a test instance from the Test Web Service page.
 Note: This button is disabled when the SOA composite application is stopped or retired.
 This is because you cannot create an instance for a stopped or retired application.
-This button is also disabled when there are no Web services available for the application.
-Only composites having services with Web service bindings can be tested from this page.
+This button is also disabled when there are no web services available for the application.
+Only composite applications having services with web service bindings can be tested from this page.
 For more information, see Section 8.1, "Initiating a SOA Composite Application Test Instance."